MartinGerneDich/ThermoBuddy/README.md

         Download and install the Arduino IDE from Arduino's official website.
         Upload the corresponding Arduino project (included in this repository) to your Arduino board.

-    Install colcon
-    Ensure you have colcon installed for building the ROS 2 workspace:

-    pip install -U colcon-common-extensions

 2. Setting up the Workspace

     Clone this repository or download the project into a workspace folder.